-Goal 3, E1: Examine and expand the use of cool, porous, or sustainable materials in pavement.
+Examine and expand the use of cool, porous, or sustainable materials in pavement.

 - California has required state buildings to be Leadership in Energy and Environmental Design certified since 2004.
 This certification requirement discourages state facilities from increasing paved surfaces, including new parking and roadway, and encourages community green space.
 While Caltrans has not developed a specification for cool, porous, and sustainable pavements, the Department advanced the practices of recycling and sustainability through the expanded usage of porous pavements.
 The Department has also built two pavements that converted dark pavement to white pavement and is exploring how to utilize cool pavements in urban parking lots.
-This action was called for in the 2013 Report and implementation is ongoing. - The California Green Buildings Standards Code has a voluntary code related to the use of light-colored and pervious pavement systems.
-Future updates could consider mandating these in areas affected by urban heat islands, including any standard specifications for cool or sustainable pavements developed by Caltrans or DGS, as well as any other appropriate updates for urban greening, hardscape standards, or cool roofs.
+This action was called for in the 2013 Report and implementation is ongoing. - The California Green Buildings Standards Code includes voluntary code Section A5.106.11.1: hardscape alternatives, that has strategies for site hardscape alternatives and references American Society for Testing and Materials E1918 or C1549.
+Once Caltrans completes the standard specification for sustainable or cool pavements pursuant to AB 296 (2012), the Building Standards Commission will consider it for adoption in CALGreen.
+These updates could consider mandating these in areas affected by urban heat islands, including any standard specifications for cool or sustainable pavements developed by Caltrans or the Department of General Services, as well as any other appropriate updates for urban greening, hardscape standards, or cool roofs.
 This action was called for in the 2013 Report and implementation is not complete.

-Goal 3, E2: Support local governments in expanding energy assurance.
+Support communities in expanding energy assurance.

-- Current energy assurance programs and resources administered by the state include: - The Low-Income Weatherization Program invests in low-income households to provide weatherization services that can protect from extreme heat, and energy efficiency services to enable more affordable and effective cooling (including HVAC, heat pumps, and solar photovoltaic system upgrades). - The Energy Efficiency and Demand Response programs integrate the energy efficiency and demand response functions of smart thermostats to address summer peak load and keep customers comfortable.
-Several programs provide incentives for smart thermostats and the CPUC is also investigating smart demand response programs in the Extreme Weather rulemaking. - The Self-Generation Incentive Program, the Disadvantaged Communities Single-family Solar Homes program, and the Solar on Multifamily Affordable Housing Program focus on low-income energy resource distribution.
-These programs provide incentives for the installation of solar and storage on a variety of low-income housing types.
+Current energy assurance programs and resources administered by the state include:

+- The Low-Income Weatherization Program invests in low-income households to provide weatherization services that can protect from extreme heat, and energy efficiency services to enable more affordable and effective cooling (including HVAC, heat pumps, and solar photovoltaic system upgrades). - The Energy Efficiency and Demand Response programs integrate the energy efficiency and demand response functions of smart thermostats to address summer peak load and keep customers comfortable.
+Several programs provide incentives for smart thermostats and the Public Utilities Commission is also investigating smart demand response programs in the Extreme Weather rulemaking. - The Self-Generation Incentive Program, the Disadvantaged Communities

-- The Low-Income Home Energy Assistance Program provides low-income households financial assistance to meet immediate residential heating and/or cooling needs.
-The program also provides HVAC repair and replacement, and weatherization services that address energy efficiency and health and safety. - The Weatherization Assistance Program helps reduce energy usage and costs by providing services intended to improve energy efficiency in the homes of eligible low-income households. - The California Conservation Energy Corps Program provides free energy surveys and retrofits for schools and public agencies, including ventilation and air conditioning. - The 2013 Report recommended the expansion of the CA Local Energy Assurance Planning Program.
+Single-family Solar Homes program, and the Solar on Multifamily Affordable Housing Program focus on low-income energy resource distribution.
+These programs provide incentives for the installation of solar and storage on a variety of low-income housing types. - The Low-Income Home Energy Assistance Program provides low-income households financial assistance to meet immediate residential heating and/or cooling needs.
+The program also provides HVAC repair and replacement, and weatherization services that address energy efficiency and health and safety. - The Weatherization Assistance Program helps reduce energy usage and costs by providing services intended to improve energy efficiency in the homes of eligible low-income households. - The California Conservation Energy Corps Program provides free energy surveys and retrofits for schools and public agencies, including ventilation and air conditioning. - The 2013 Report recommended the expansion of the California Local Energy Assurance Planning Program.
 The implementation of this action has not been completed, as the Program was discontinued.